zetalex/DPB2_App/README.md

 After an exhaustive study of all the sensing elements, the operation of each one, their corresponding characteristics and alerts and the communication channel with these devices, I can start programming the different functions that will allow us to communicate with these devices and configure them to our needs or obtain the desired information.

 Regarding the application to be programmed, it has been decided that it will be an application that will have several threads and sub-processes that will allow us to monitor the status of the DPB periodically, control the different alarms that we have and attend to interruptions.
+The threads will be defined using POSIX threads execution model implemented as [pthreads](https://linux.die.net/man/7/pthreads) in C programming language

-All this information will then be transmitted to the DAQ.
+All the gathered information will then be transmitted to the DAQ in a JSON format.
-The DAQ will also receive configuration commands from the sensors and the application will have to act according to these commands.
+The DAQ will also send configuration commands from the sensors and the application will have to act according to these commands.

 ## Device and AMS alarms initialization